juanjo995/ADDRESS/README.md

 Once the query is ready we can click on **Submit Query**, wait for the output and download the result in **CSV** (plain text) or **FITS** (binary) format.

-If you use this site without being registered the maximum number of stars in the output dataset is limited to 3 million, you'll need to create an account and log in to download larger datasets.
+If you use this site without being registered the maximum number of stars in the output dataset is limited to 3 million.
+You will need to create an account and log in to download larger datasets.

 By default **ADDRESS** comes with one dataset, the [HYG](https://github.com/astronexus/HYG-Database) database which contains the brightest stars and the common name of some of them.